SignalK/specification/gitbook-docs/security.md

 ### Logout

-#### Web Clients
+#### HTTP Clients
-To logout, a web based client should send an HTTP PUT request to `/signalk/«version»/auth/logout` with the token in the cookie or in the HTTP header.
+To logout, an http based client should send an HTTP PUT request to `/signalk/«version»/auth/logout` with the token in the cookie or in the HTTP header.

 #### Other Clients